mszob/toyotawars/rulebook/play.md

 ### Victory Conditions

 The game ends immediately if either Habre or Goukouni are eliminated; the player with the surviving Commander is declared the victor.

-Otherwise, the player who occupies N'Djamena with any type of ground unit at the end of 10 rounds wins the game.
+In the event that both players fail to eliminate the rival commander, the player who occupies N'Djamena with any type of ground unit after a given length of time wins the game.
+In the Opération Manta scénario, this legnth of time is equal to two Tactical Phases — one rainy season, and one dry season.
+In other words, an Opération Manta game lasts a maximum of two Tactical Phases, representing a full year of companining.

 ## Game Setup